Keen-what? Kwinowah? What is keenwah?

 Gone are the days when health food devotees were the only ones who’d heard of — and could pronounce — quinoa.
 From a peasant staple in South America’s remote highlands to the “it” grain of foodies, quinoa has taken the world by storm.

 Quinoa — pronounced “keen-wah” — has enjoyed rapidly increasing popularity over the past couple of decades, and for good reason.
-It’s gluten-free, high in protein, and filling.
+It’s a gluten-free, high in protein, and filling grain.
 It works well in breakfast bowls and porridges as well as quinoa salads, homemade veggie burgers, and casseroles — in addition to being a flavorful side grain.
 The crop grows in over 50 countries around the world, is highly nutritious, and boasts a number of health benefits that make it a valuable pantry staple.
 But what exactly is quinoa, and is all the hype justified?

 Chenopodium quinoa — quinoa’s botanical name — hails from the goosefoot family of plants, along with beets, Swiss chard, and spinach.
 Chenopodium literally means “little goose’s foot” in ancient Greek, since the leaves of some of quinoa’s relatives do resemble aquatic webbed feet — at least once you know to look for the resemblance.
+The word quinoa comes from the Quechua, an Andean language that hails from Peru.

 Quinoa as we know it was first cultivated high in the Andes Mountains in Peru and Bolivia and constituted a major part of the traditional Incan diet.
 This region is still the largest producer of quinoa, responsible for over 80% of the global supply.
 And while quinoa was once considered peasant food, it became more popular in the 1970s in health food circles in North America and Europe.
 Today, farmers are producing quinoa in the Rocky Mountains of the United States, as well as many other regions of the world.